 Welcome to Living Heritage

-Where young people celebrate New Zealand's heritage and taonga.
-With our support, schools can present their own web pages about their local community, whānau and friends.
+Where young people celebrate the heritage of New Zealand and the Pacific Islands.
+With our support, schools and young people can present their own web pages about their local community, family, and friends.

 Living Heritage is actively seeking sponsorship and other revenue generating opportunities.
 To join this conversation contact livingheritage@cwa.co.nz